 The tea growing highland areas south of Blantyre are a pleasant respite from the heat and a must see when visiting Malawi.
 A couple of days rest and relaxation at one of the tea estates offers tea tasting, guided walks thought the estates and rain forest, mountain biking and bird watching.
 The nearby Zomba Plateau offers wonderful scenery and walking and the town of Zomba has some interesting markets, botanical gardens, historic sites and colonial buildings.

 Mkulumadzi Lodge is situated in the North of Majete Wildlife Reserve at the confluence of the Mkulumadzi and Shire Rivers and is set within a 7,000ha private concession.
-The wildlife here is excellent with the chance to see elephant, black rhino, eland, zebrra sable, nyala, bushbuck, kudu, hartebeest, waterbuck, impala, suni, grysbok, klipspringer, yellow baboon, bushpig, wathog.
+The wildlife here is excellent with the chance to see elephant, black rhino, eland, zebra sable, nyala, bushbuck, kudu, hartebeest, waterbuck, impala, suni, grysbok, klipspringer, yellow baboon, bushpig, warthog.
 Predators include spotted hyena, leopard, serval, genet and civet and birding offers around 250 species including Pels Fishing owl.

 All photos: Sue Preater - Tracks Safaris